Jerry Mawihmingthanga: Jamshedpur

-On 23 July 2017, after completing his season with DSK Shivajians, Mawihmingthanga was selected in the seventh round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season.
+On 23 July 2017, after completing his season with DSK Shivajians, Mawihmingthanga was selected in the seventh round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
 He made his debut for Jamshedpur in their first ever match on 18 November 2017 against his former club NorthEast United.
 He started and played the whole match as Jamshedpur drew 0–0.

 On 17 January 2018, Mawihmingthanga scored his first competitive goal in the Indian Super League in a 2–1 victory against the Kerala Blasters.
 He opened the scoring just 22 seconds into the match, the fastest goal in Indian Super League history.
 Over the course of the two seasons he spend at Jamshedpur, he would end up scoring once and assisting 4 times.

 Odisha

-Jerry signed for newly re-branded Odisha for the 2019–20 Indian Super League season, where he would play 17 times, scoring twice and assisting 5 times.
+Jerry signed for newly re-branded Odisha for the 2019–20 Indian Super League, where he would play 17 times, scoring twice and assisting 5 times.
 The 2020–21 season would be a disappointing one for his team finishing bottom of the table despite Jerry scoring twice and assisting 5 times during the season to match his numbers from his first season.

 On 22 April 2021, Odisha announced contract extension with Jerry.
 He had a good 2021–22 season with 3 assists and 2 goals, but Odisha failed to qualify for the 2021–22 ISL playoffs.
 On 17 August 2022, he scored a brace in the 2022 Durand Cup season opener against NorthEast United, which ended in a thumping 6–0 win for Odisha.

-International
+International career

 Mawihmingthana has represented India at the under-19 level.
 In July 2017, after his season with DSK Shivajians, Mawihmingthanga was selected to be part of the India U23 side.